Kinematic Anisotropies in PTA Observations: Analytical Toolkit: Conclusions

-\acknowledgments{We thank Marisol Jiménez Cruz, Ameek Malhotra, Gianmassimo Tasinato, and Ivonne Zavala for friendly and fruitful discussions.
-K.~S.\ is an affiliate member of the Kavli Institute for the Physics and Mathematics of the Universe (Kavli IPMU) at the University of Tokyo and as such supported by the World Premier International Research Center Initiative (WPI), MEXT, Japan (Kavli IPMU).
-T.~S.\ was funded by a CITA National Fellowship.
-D.~A.~and J.~D.~R.~ acknowledge financial support from NSF Physics Frontier Center Award PFC-2020265 and start-up funds from the University of Texas Rio Grande Valley. }
+{ \textbf{Funding:} K.S.\ is an affiliate member of the Kavli Institute for the Physics and Mathematics of the Universe (Kavli IPMU) at the University of Tokyo and as such supported by the World Premier International Research Center Initiative (WPI), MEXT, Japan (Kavli IPMU).
+T.S.\ was funded by a CITA National Fellowship.
+D.A.\ and J.D.R.\ acknowledge financial support from NSF Physics Frontier Center Award PFC-2020265 and start-up funds from the University of Texas Rio Grande Valley.}

+{ \textbf{Data Availability Statement:} All data generated during this project are visualized in the manuscript; see Figs.~\ref{fig:ComparisonQuadrupole}, \ref{fig:ComparisonQuadrupole_General}, and \ref{fig:randomPulsar}.
+The explicit numerical data behind these plots can be made available by the authors upon request.}

+{ \textbf{Acknowledgments:} We thank Marisol Jiménez Cruz, Ameek Malhotra, Gianmassimo Tasinato, and Ivonne Zavala for friendly and fruitful discussions.}

+{ \textbf{Conflicts of Interest:} The authors declare no conflict of interest.
+The sponsors had no role in the design, execution, interpretation, or writing of the study.}

 \abbreviations{Abbreviations}{ The following abbreviations are used in this manuscript:

 }

 \appendixtitles{no} \appendixstart